Winston C. Hackett: Booker T. Washington Memorial Hospital

 Hackett lobbied for the creation of an African-American community hospital but was unsuccessful.
 In 1921, Hackett purchased the residence of former Territorial Governor Joseph Kibbey which was located next door to his house at 1342 E. Jefferson St. In 1922, he established the Booker T. Washington Memorial Hospital a private medical in that residence.
 The hospital didn't have many beds at first and each bed was situated in the screened porch of the house.
 Hackett purchased three adjoining lots and was, therefore, able to expand the hospital.
 He also had six cottages built for tuberculosis patients.
 He charged his patients $12.50 to $35.00 per week for a hospital stay.
 Hackett opened a pharmacy nearby and recruited Southern African-American nurses with college nursing degrees to join his staff.
 One of the benefits which the African-American doctors and nurses gained from joining him was the opportunity to gain valuable experience in their chosen field.

 Hackett’s hospital grew and soon had 25 beds.
 However, the hospital did not only dedicate its services to the African-American community, it served other races, too.
 There were many people seeking more affordable health care and there were those who needed clandestine treatment for sexually transmitted diseases.
-In 1927, the Arizona Republican (now the Arizona Republic) called it:
+In 1927, the Arizona Republican (now the Arizona Republic) called it "The finest and most completely equipped hospital owned and devoted to the welfare of colored people west of the Mississippi".

-In 1932, Ayra was stricken with pneumonia.
-On November 13 of that same year she died in her home and was later buried in Phoenix's Greenwood/Memory Lawn Mortuary & Cemetery.
-Her newspaper, the Arizona Gleam, continued to be published until 1939.

 Hackett's Booker T. Washington Memorial Hospital began to suffer economically when a nearby maternity hospital expanded to become a full-service facility.
 Other factors that had an influence on the hospital's economy were the unpaid bills of some of his patients and his failing eyesight.
 He had no other choice but to close the hospital in 1943.

 Winston Inn

 Hackett converted the building where the hospital was once located into an inn which he named the "Winston Inn".
-The inn served and accommodated African-American servicemen during the World War II era and was frequented by many non-white educators, entertainers and athletes.
+The inn served and accommodated African-American servicemen during World War II and was frequented by many non-white educators, entertainers and athletes.
 This lasted until full racial integration was achieved in Phoenix during the Civil Rights era.
-Both, the Hackett house and hospital building were eventually demolished.
+Both the Hackett house and hospital building were eventually demolished.